-- In inflammatory conditions, we see a number of changes in the biophysical properties of red blood cells, including in their hematocrit, aggregation, sedimentation rate and deformability.
+In inflammatory conditions, we see a number of changes in the biophysical properties of red blood cells, including in their hematocrit, aggregation, sedimentation rate and deformability.
 Closely associated with this is an increased or changed fibrin profile associated with hypercoagulability.
-The literature also suggests that inflammation is associated with increased serum - 25 suggests that inflatination is associated with increased scrutin ferritin levels.
+The literature also suggests that inflammation is associated with increased serum ferritin levels.
 In diabetes, AD, HH as well as stroke and SLE, all of these are involved and interlinked with each other.
-However, what seems to be clear is that iron and in particular serum ferritin levels seem to underlie or correlate with all the rest of the parameters in the table back of the parameters. - the parameters, in that when high serum ferritin levels are 30 present in inflammatory conditions we find hypercoagulability and fibrin changes, as well as increased RBC aggregation and sedimentation.
+However, what seems to be clear is that iron and in particular serum ferritin levels seem to underlie or correlate with all the rest of the parameters, in that when high serum ferritin levels are present in inflammatory conditions we find hypercoagulability and fibrin changes, as well as increased RBC aggregation and sedimentation.
 We have also shown that unliganded iron changes RBC shape.
-All of the above suggests strongly that morphological techniques may play a fundamental, and 35 comparatively inexpensive, phenotypic role389 in providing a quick overview of the general health of an individual.
+All of the above suggests strongly that morphological techniques may play a fundamental, and comparatively inexpensive, phenotypic role in providing a quick overview of the general health of an individual.
 However, very few studies focus on the use of predictive RBC morphology under inflammatory conditions.
-RBCs are extremely adaptive cells due to their capability to deform quickly under shear 40forces.
+RBCs are extremely adaptive cells due to their capability to deform quickly under shear forces.
 Predictive RBC morphology may therefore give us important insights regarding the health status of an individual, and may be used together with traditional biomarkers in inflammatory conditions.
-The efficacy of treatment regimes on the integrity, shape, elasticity and roughness (and therefore 45 the general health status) of RBCs may be tracked using predictive morphology, as the health status of RBCs is crucial - 50 conditions.
+The efficacy of treatment regimes on the integrity, shape, elasticity and roughness (and therefore the general health status) of RBCs may be tracked using predictive morphology, as the health status of RBCs is crucial to the overall wellness of individuals with inflammatory conditions.